- About

 Coursework at Other Colleges

 You should plan to complete all coursework at Morehouse or one of the Atlanta University Center schools through the cross-registration program.
 If you desire to take courses at another institution you must receive prior written approval of the appropriate Morehouse division chair and the registrar.
 If you fail to receive prior approval you will not receive credit for the coursework.
-If you decide to attend a summer school other than at Morehouse, you must have the courses in your major approved by the diviiosn chair and/or by the appropriate division chairperson if a core curriculum course is involved.
+If you decide to attend a summer school other than at Morehouse, you must have the courses in your major approved by the division chair and/or by the appropriate division chairperson if a core curriculum course is involved.

 Cross Registration